Kevin Valenzuela

-Kevin Douglas Valenzuela Fuentes (born 30 July 1993) is a Chilean footballer that currently plays for Ñublense of the Primera B de Chile.
+Kevin Douglas Valenzuela Fuentes (born 30 July 1993) is a Chilean footballer who plays as a midfielder.

 Club career

 He began his career at Santiago Wanderers youth set-up and was the team’s first captain in won the Youth Primera División championship.
 In 2013 after being promoted the first-adult team in January, he debuted in a 1–0 away loss with Rangers at Estadio Fiscal de Talca on 5 May.